-- Discussed the size and the composition of the Board. - It also discussed the renewal of existing directors, conducted interviews and proposed to the Board a list of candidates for election by the shareholders in April 2021. - Discussed the future structure of the Executive Committee and was involved in its implementation in close cooperation with the CEO. - Instigated a deep dive on Talent Management and reviewed Executive Committee Succession Planning. - After each meeting, the Board is briefed in writing about the work of the Nomination Committee.
+- Discussed the size and the composition of the Board. - It also discussed the renewal of existing directors and the appointment of new directors, conducted interviews and proposed to the Board a list of candidates for election by the shareholders in April 2022. - Discussed the future structure of the Executive Committee and was involved in its implementation in close cooperation with the CEO. - Instigated a deep dive on Talent Management and reviewed Executive Committee Succession Planning. - After each meeting, the Board is briefed in writing about the work of the Nomination Committee